 Who are perpetrators looking for?

-Perpetrators report that they look for passive, quiet, troubled, lonely children from single parent or broken homes.
-They frequently seek out children who are particularly trusting, working proactively to establish a relationship with them before abusing them.
-They might seek to establish a trusting relationship with the victim’s family as well.
+First, you should know that perpetrators say they look for passive, quiet, troubled, lonely children from single parent or broken homes.
+Abusers frequently seek out children who are particularly trusting, working proactively to establish a relationship with them before abusing them.
+They might also seek to establish a trusting relationship with the victim’s family as well.

 As concerned community citizens, everyone can take action against child sexual abuse.